utelecon/utelecon.github.io/en/faculty_members/index.md

 ### UTokyo VPN

-Some IT systems at the University of Tokyo (for example, administrative systems) can only be accessed through the university's internal network.
+Some IT systems at the University of Tokyo (for example, the Personnel Information MyWeb) can only be accessed through the university's internal network.
 The "**UTokyo VPN**" is a service that allows users to access these systems from off-campus.
 For further details on how to use this feature, please see the [UTokyo VPN page](/utokyo_vpn/) (in Japanese).

 ### Guidelines for Online Classes